 Are you planning on working abroad?
 Before you begin applying for work abroad, evaluate your language skills, expertise, and the employment situation of your field in your destination country.

-If you want to work in one of these countries and find information about job vacancies, training, and the labour market in the country, you should check out the EURES online service.
+If you want to work in an EU or EEA country or Switzerland and are looking for information about open jobs in the country, education and training, or the labour market, check out the EURES online service.

-As an unemployed job seeker, you are allowed to go to another EU or EEA member state or Switzerland for three months to look for work and still retain the right to an unemployment benefit that is paid in Finland.
-During your job seeking trip, you will only be able to receive earnings-related unemployment allowance and basic unemployment allowance.
-You cannot receive labour market subsidy during the trip.
+As an unemployed job seeker, you are allowed to go to another EU or EEA member state or Switzerland for three months to look for work and still retain your entitlement to the unemployment benefit you receive in Finland.
+During your job seeking trip, you can receive earnings-related unemployment allowance or basic unemployment allowance.
+In other words, you cannot receive the labour market subsidy during the trip.

 To be able to receive unemployment benefits while you are abroad, your unemployment before your trip must have lasted for at least four weeks.
-The expert at the TE Office or the local government pilot can reduce this period at its discretion and for a special reason, for example, if you have already agreed on a job interview.
+The employment official may, at its discretion, shorten this period for a special reason, for example if you have already agreed on a job interview or your spouse has got a job in the destination country.
 Your unemployment period can also be calculated to include the time that you have participated in a service that promotes employment.

-Report the travel date to the TE Office or the local government pilot well in advance of your departure.
-It will inform the payer of the unemployment benefit that you will be leaving to look for work in another EU or EEA member state or Switzerland.
+Please report your travel dates to your local employment official in good time before your departure.
+The official will inform the payer of the unemployment security that you will be leaving to look for work in another EU or EEA member state or Switzerland.

-Remember to order a U2 form from Kela or your unemployment fund well in advance of your departure, as you will need to take this to the labour office of your destination country.
-Kela or your unemployment fund will determine whether the prerequisites for transferring the unemployment benefit that falls within their domain are met.
+Remember to order a U2 form from Kela or your unemployment fund well in advance of your departure, as you will need to take this to the employment official of your destination country.
+KELA or your unemployment fund will determine whether the prerequisites for transferring the unemployment allowance that falls within their domain are met.

-After you have arrived at your country of destination, remember to register as a job seeker at the local labour office within seven days.
-This will allow you to receive your unemployment benefit for the duration of your trip.
-If you register later, you will only receive money starting from your registration date.
+After you have arrived at your destination country, remember to register as a job seeker with the local employment official within seven days.
+This will allow you to receive your allowance for the duration of your trip.
+If you register later, you will only receive money from your registration date.
+You can search for your future country of employment on the European Commission’s website.

 During the job seeking process, you are required to comply with the obligations and supervision methods that have been mandated by the labour officials of your destination country.

-Your unemployment allowance is paid by Kela or your unemployment fund.
-During your job seeking trip, you can apply for unemployment benefits as usual online, or you can post your unemployment period notice to the payer.
+Your unemployment allowance is paid by KELA or an unemployment fund.
+During your job seeking trip, you can apply for unemployment allowance online as usual, or you can post your unemployment period notice to the payer.

-When you return to Finland, register immediately as a job seeker.
-Your unemployment security may change if you do not return to Finland and you do not register as a job seeker at the latest on the return date mentioned in the U2 form.
-This will prevent you from receiving any unemployment benefit before you have been employed or have participated in labour market training in Finland for four weeks.
-You may be entitled to a labour market subsidy.
+Once you return to Finland, notify your local employment official immediately.
+Your unemployment security may change if you do not return to Finland and you do not notify the official at the latest on the return date mentioned in the U2 form.
+This means that you would not receive any unemployment allowance before you have been employed or participated in labour market training in Finland for four weeks.
+You may be entitled to receive labour market support.

-For more detailed instructions, contact your TE Office, local government pilot, Kela, or unemployment fund.
+For more detailed instructions, contact the employment official, Kela, or the unemployment fund.

-If you are not a citizen of an EU or EEA member state or Switzerland, contact the TE Office or local government pilot and the payer of your unemployment benefit.
+If you are not a citizen of an EU or EEA member state or Switzerland, contact the employment official and the payer of your unemployment benefit.

 This website is part of the European Commission's Your Europe portal.
 Did you find what you were looking for?
 Give feedback! (europa.eu)